FHA Loan For Investment Property: A Complete Guide

 FHA Loan Requirements

-The most important requirement is that your FHA loan funds the purchase of a primary residence.
+The most important requirement of an FHA loan is that it funds the purchase of a primary residence.
 Here are the other requirements you must meet to qualify:

 How To Use An FHA Loan For Investment Properties

-While FHA loans for investment properties aren’t usually permissible, there are exceptions.
-You can treat a residence purchased with an FHA loan as an investment property or get FHA loan approval for an investment property under certain circumstances.
-Let’s discuss three of them below.
+While FHA loans for investment properties aren’t usually permissible, there are exceptions where you can treat a residence purchased with an FHA loan as an investment property or get FHA loan approval for an investment property.
+Let’s take a closer look in the next few sections.

 Rent Out Your Primary Residence